-- Jaison Abel-Empirical research on the microfoundations of urban agglomeration economies and the spatial distribution of human capital. - Tobias Adrian-Research on the role of financial intermediary balance sheet management in determining asset prices and credit supply.
+Jaison Abel-Empirical research on the microfoundations of urban agglomeration economies and the spatial distribution of human capital.

+Tobias Adrian-Research on the general equilibrium impact of prudential policies on financial intermediary balance sheet management, asset price dynamics, and credit supply.

-- Gara Afonso-Theoretical research on liquidity in financial markets during distressed periods; theoretical and empirical research on the U.S. interbank market. - Stefania Albanesi-Research on optimal taxation and on labor market dynamics, with an emphasis on household labor supply decisions and on gender gaps in labor force participation, unemployment, and wages.
+Gara Afonso-Theoretical research on liquidity in financial markets during distressed periods; theoretical and empirical research on the U.S. interbank market.

+Stefania Albanesi-Research on optimal taxation and on labor market dynamics, with an emphasis on household labor supply decisions and on gender gaps in labor force participation, unemployment, and wages.

-- Mary Amiti-Empirical research on the effects of financial shocks on exports. - Olivier Armantier, Giorgio Topa, Wilbert van der Klaauw, and Basit Zafar-Field experiments on expectations updating and the links between expectations and behavior. - Rajashri Chakrabarti-Empirical research on education issues and policies and their effects on schools, students, and teachers. - Marco Cipriani-Empirical and theoretical research on information aggregation in financial markets, with a focus on herd behavior and financial contagion. - Marco Del Negro-Forecasting using dynamic stochastic general equilibrium models; the study of financial frictions. - Stefano Eusepi-Research on the implications of different theories of expectations formation for monetary and fiscal policy design. - Andrea Ferrero-Research on the effects of large-scale asset purchase programs on macroeconomic variables and on the correlation between house prices and the current account balance. - Marc Giannoni-Research on the characterization of optimal monetary policy in the face of uncertainty and on the estimation of macroeconomic models using large data sets. - Donghoon Lee-Empirical research on consumer credit, the mortgage market, student loans, and household finance. - Emanuel Moench-Empirical research on the interaction of macroeconomic and asset price dynamics, with a focus on risk premium modeling and forecasting.
+Mary Amiti-Empirical research on the effects of financial shocks on exports.

+Olivier Armantier, Giorgio Topa, Wilbert van der Klaauw, and Basit Zafar-Field experiments on expectations updating and the links between expectations and behavior.

+Rajashri Chakrabarti-Empirical research on education issues and policies and their effects on schools, students, and teachers.

+Marco Del Negro-Forecasting using dynamic stochastic general equilibrium models; the study of financial frictions.

+Fernando Duarte and Thomas Eisenbach- Research on "fire sales" and how they affect the stability of the financial sector.

+Stefano Eusepi-Research on the implications of different theories of expectations formation for monetary and fiscal policy design.

+Kenneth Garbade-Work on the historical evolution of the market for U.S. Treasury securities.

+Marc Giannoni-Research on the characterization of optimal monetary policy in the face of uncertainty and on the estimation of macroeconomic models using large data sets.

+Fatih Karahan-Theoretical and empirical research on geographical mobility and the interaction between the housing and labor markets.

+Donghoon Lee-Empirical research on consumer credit, the mortgage market, student loans, and household finance.

+Emanuel Moench-Empirical research on the interaction of macroeconomic and asset price dynamics, with a focus on risk premium modeling and forecasting.

+Donald Morgan-Theoretical and empirical research aimed at defining and detecting predatory lending by banks.

+Paolo Pesenti-The use of open-economy simulation models for policy analysis; commodity price forecasting.

+Maxim Pinkovskiy-Empirical research on inequality and welfare measures and on the determinants of economic growth; analysis of macroeconomic and labor market impacts of health policy including the Affordable Care Act.

-- Donald Morgan-Theoretical and empirical research aimed at defining and detecting predatory lending by banks. - Paolo Pesenti-The use of open-economy simulation models for policy analysis; commodity price forecasting. - Robert Rich and Joseph Tracy-Empirical research using survey data on inflation expectations to examine relationships between average expectations, disagreement, and uncertainty; empirical research on the determinants of ex post contract durations. - Ayşegül Şahin-Theoretical and empirical research on labor market dynamics with an emphasis on the most recent downturn's potential long-term labor market effects. - João Santos-Theoretical research on the determinants of systemic risk in the banking sector and on the design of regulation to address systemic risk; empirical research on bank lending activity and bank liquidity risk. - Asani Sarkar-Research on the funding conditions of institutions and the effectiveness of central bank liquidity facilities in easing funding constraints. - Ernst Schaumburg-Research on the use of high-frequency data to measure and price volatility risk. - Andrea Tambalotti-Research on the macroeconomic effects of the household deleveraging process since the Great Recession.
+Robert Rich and Joseph Tracy-Empirical research using survey data on inflation expectations to examine relationships between average expectations, disagreement, and uncertainty; empirical research on the determinants of ex post contract durations.

+Ayşegül Şahin-Theoretical and empirical research on labor market dynamics with an emphasis on the most recent downturn's potential long-term labor market effects.

+João Santos-Theoretical research on the determinants of systemic risk in the banking sector and on the design of regulation to address systemic risk; empirical research on bank lending activity and bank liquidity risk.

+Ernst Schaumburg-Research on the use of high-frequency data to measure and price volatility risk.

+Andrea Tambalotti-Research on the macroeconomic effects of the household deleveraging process since the Great Recession.

+Giorgio Topa-Empirical research on referrals in the labor market, on social interactions, and on subjective expectations; survey data collection and empirical research on job search behavior.

-- Wilbert van der Klaauw-Empirical research on the effect of Social Security reform on savings and retirement behavior, welfare reform, family structure dynamics, and child development; new data collection and empirical research on household debt and subjective expectations. - Tanju Yorulmazer-Theoretical research on banking and financial stability issues, including liquidity, channels of systemic risk, and financial crises and their resolution.
+Wilbert van der Klaauw-Empirical research on the effect of Social Security reform on savings and retirement behavior, welfare reform, family structure dynamics, and child development; new data collection and empirical research on household debt and subjective expectations.

+Tanju Yorulmazer-Theoretical research on banking and financial stability issues, including liquidity, channels of systemic risk, and financial crises and their resolution.